Ain't Nuttin' But Music

-"Ain't Nuttin' (sometimes called Nothin') But Music" is a hip hop single by American rap group D12, taken as the sixth track from their debut studio album, Devil's Night.
+"Ain't Nuttin' But Music" (sometimes called "Ain't Nothin' But Music") is a hip hop single by American rap group D12, taken as the sixth track from their debut studio album, Devil's Night.
 It achieved notable success in France and Belgium, peaking at #25 and #47 respectively.
 The single was only released in the two countries.
 The single was backed with the group's previous single, "Purple Pills", which was not released as a single in France or Belgium due to the outlandish content of its lyrics.